-The Surrey Naturalist's Trust was formed on 21st March 1959.
-Over 50 years later our name may have changed, but the motivation that inspired our founders remains the same.
-Over the years the number of reserves cared for by the Trust has grown steadily thanks to generous gifts of land and the purchase of sites from fundraising.
-In 2002 the Trust also took on Surrey County Council's considerable countryside estate and now employs over 100 members of staff and manages a budget of over £5M - a far cry from our humble beginnings.
+The Surrey Naturalists' Trust was formed on 21st March 1959.
+Over 60 years later our name may have changed, but the motivation that inspired our founders remains the same.

+Over the years the number of sites cared for by the Trust has grown steadily thanks to generous gifts of land and the purchase of reserves from fundraising.
+The Trust formed a relationship with SCC in 2002, and from April 2020 signed an agreement to manage conservation activities across the SCC countryside estate.

+The Trust now employs over 100 members of staff to care for nature and inspire others to do the same - a far cry from our humble beginnings.